Dorfeuheinz/zoomy-baby/README.md

 Once thats done and your bot is a discord guild member, follow the below listed steps and you are good to go-

-Create your personal zoomy-baby by first clone it into a directory in your machine - `git clone <link>`
+Create your personal zoomy-baby by first cloning it into a directory in your machine - `git clone <link>`
 (replace `<link>` with the actual git/ssh link of this repo) OR download the zip file and extract it